 - How do I avoid spreading my infection to family members who live with me?

-- Should I limit my normal activities during the healing process?
+- Should I limit my normal activities during the treatment process?

 - What additional symptoms may begin to develop after treatment begins?
 If they do, how long should I wait to contact you?